suyeecav/Hybrid-Attack/README.md

 # About
 This repository is the code corresponding to paper "Hybrid Batch Attacks: Finding Black-box Adversarial Examples with Limited Queries", published at the 29th Usenix Security Symbosium.
 Arxiv version can be found at [here](https://arxiv.org/abs/1908.07000).
 The code is tested on Python3.
 TensorFlow version is 1.7.0 and Keras version is 2.2.4.
 You will need a GPU to run the code efficiently.
+Batch attack related scripts are written in Matlab and are run locally (tested on Matlab 2018b, however should work for all Matlab versions).
 The codes are grouped by the datasets for clarity.

 # Pre-requisites
 The following steps should be sufficient to install the required environments